7 min read

 The Metric Switcheroo

-When traffic doesn't look good, switch to impressions.
-When impressions don't look good, switch to rankings.
-When rankings don't look good, switch to links.
-When links don't look good, switch to "visibility."
+When traffic doesn't look good, switch to impressions; when impressions don't look good, switch to rankings; when rankings don't look good, switch to links; when links don't look good, switch to "visibility" - there's always some metric that went up, always some number you can cherry-pick, so find it, build the case study around it, ignore everything else.

 The Time Frame Trick